facephi/sdk-mobile-documentation/react_versioned_docs/version-2.0.0/Selphi_Component.md

 Button colour customisation is carried out from the *widget.xml* file.
-In it you can customise any colour of any graphic element that appears in the widget.
+In it you can customise any colour of any graphic element that appears in the component.
 Simply modify the colour of the desired property.

 #### 6.1.4.
 Font type customisation